 - A friend got spat on by a beggar, who noticed that her parents gave money to another beggar and not to him.

-‘legends’ that if you’re making a phone call with an expensive phone, the criminals wouldn’t hesitate to even cut off your hand to get it.
+The most ‘dangerous’ city is Shenzhen – there is a huge share of poor immigrants who are barely making ends meet.
+For years, there have been ‘legends’ that if you’re making a phone call with an expensive phone, the criminals wouldn’t hesitate to even cut off your hand to get it.
 While stories like that are a little exaggerated and possibly far from reality, it’s always good to be extra careful when in Shenzhen.
 I was there alone a few years ago, and it didn’t feel good to be followed by a strange man at 5am, after a long ride on a night bus.
 I solved the situation by hiding in some bushes until he disappeared.
 (It helps to get creative!)